mbernste/mbernste.github.io/_posts/2020-12-19-matrix_vector_multiplication.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_as_function.png" alt="drawing" width="600"/></center>

-In fact, as we show in a later section, such a matrix-defined function is a [linear function](https://en.wikipedia.org/wiki/Linear_map).
-Even more importantly, *any* linear function between coordinate vector spaces  is uniquely defined by some matrix.
+In fact, as we show in a later post, such a matrix-defined function is a [linear function](https://en.wikipedia.org/wiki/Linear_map).
+Even more importantly, *any* linear function between finite-dimensional vector spaces is uniquely defined by some matrix.

 Appendix
 -----------